General corner charge formula in two-dimensional C_n-symmetric higher-order topological insulators: Corner charge with nonzero bulk polarization

 \section{Corner charge with nonzero bulk polarization}

-In this section, we consider the case where the bulk polarization is nonzero.
-In the previous works\cite{ PhysRevB.99.245151, PhysRevResearch.1.033074, PhysRevResearch.2.043131, PhysRevB.102.165120 }, the bulk polarization is assumed to be 0, to ensure that the edge charge density per edge unit cell is 0 modulo $|e|$.
-However, as we explain in the following, even if the bulk polarization is nonzero, as long as the edge charge density is 0, our general formula is applicable.
-For example, we consider a $C_4$-symmetric tight-binding model with nonzero bulk polarization.
+In this section, we consider cases with nonzero bulk polarization $\bm{P}$.
+In the previous works\cite{ PhysRevB.99.245151, PhysRevResearch.1.033074, PhysRevResearch.2.043131, PhysRevB.102.165120 }, the bulk polarization $\bm{P}$ is set to be 0, to ensure that the edge charge density per edge unit cell is 0 modulo $|e|$.
+However, as we explain in the following, even if the bulk polarization $\bm{P}$ is nonzero, as long as the edge charge density $\sigma_{\text{edge}}$ is 0, our general formula is applicable.

+To illustrate this, we consider a $C_4$-symmetric tight-binding model with nonzero bulk polarization as an example.
 We show that the fractional corner charge appears even though the bulk polarization is nonzero, as long as the edge charge density is 0.
 Moreover, we also show that two finite $C_4$-symmetric flakes with different terminations can have different corner charges due to difference in the $C_4$ centers.
 This property is specific to cases with nonzero polarization.